anastasia-si/CS598-DL4H_Project/README.md

 by _Sebastiano Barbieri, James Kemp, Oscar Perez-Concha, Sradha Kotwal, Martin Gallagher, Angus Ritchie, Louisa Jorm_ (_Nature Scientific Reports_).

+The original paper’s repository: https://github.com/sebbarb/time_aware_attention

-To reproduce the results of the paper’s experiments, we re-used 3 neural network architectures provided by the authors (https://github.com/sebbarb/time_aware_attention) to predict readmission to the ICU.
+To reproduce the results of the paper’s experiments, we re-used 3 neural network architectures provided by the authors to predict readmission to the ICU.
 We also added two ablations without timestamped embeddings to examine their impact on the model performance.

 ## Data descriptions